WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 -   If not, create a new value set.
     -   New value sets are registered and follow the valueset governance process that is adjacent to authoring of L3 content.

+#### Binding elements to value sets
+When adding valuesets, the binding strength should be considered:
+* If the valueset is expected to be used or adapted in downstream adaptations, the binding should be more permissive (i.e. either example or preferred).
+See [valuesets](l3_valuesets.html) for procedures on obtaining or creating valuesets.

 #### Mapping to other semantic references
 Semantic mapping is done with ConceptMaps, establishing the relationship between the DAK elements and reference terminologies, central dictionary, or other DAKS.